mizvol/DataVisualizationTA/LabSolutions/Week5/README.md

 Use iPython notebook to preprocess the initial climate data.

-During the preprocessing we compute the average temperature over each year.
+For the sake of interpretability, during the preprocessing we compute the average temperature over each year.